mikeedudee/HanggangSaDuloFlightComputer/README.md

 # Hanggang Sa Dulo Flight Computer

-An Arduino-compatible flight computer firmware for high-powered model rockets and CanSats.
-The system manages arming, ascent detection, dual-parachute deployment (drogue and main), and telemetry via a built‑in Wi‑Fi access point.
+An Arduino-compatible flight computer firmware for high-powered model rockets.
+The system manages arming, ascent detection, dual-parachute deployment (drogue and main), and telemetry via a built‑in Wi‑Fi access point (ESP32).
 It is built as a single `.ino` sketch with a companion `GlobalVariables.h` configuration header.

 > **Safety-critical**: This firmware controls energetic devices (pyrotechnic charges).
 Bench‑test with inert loads (e.g., lamps/resistors) and **remove all energetic materials** during development.
 Follow your local range safety code.